 Special plant foods are formulated to provide extra nourishment to plants, which is vital to develop strong roots and grow into thriving plants.
 Calloway’s Amazing Gardens is a great option for your indoor potted plants.
 Calloway’s Amazing Gardens is a multi-purpose formula that immediately releases plant food that provides an instant impact to a variety of plants.
 It’s safe to use on your vegetables, bedding plants, and houseplants.
 When used as directed, this fast-acting formula helps your garden produce maximum growth.

 The Best Temperature for Houseplants

 Indoor temperature and humidity levels in your house can affect a plant’s ability to survive and thrive.
 Keep your thermostat above 55 degrees Fahrenheit and avoid placing plants near cold drafts to keep plants happy and healthy.

 How to Take Care of an Indoor Plant that is Dying

 Water can truly impact the health and lifespan of your houseplants.
 It is possible to both water too much and not water enough.
 Signs of improper watering include slow leaf growth, brown and dried leaf edges, or curled, yellow lower leaves on a plant.
-Buy a water meter at any Calloway’s or Cornelius Nursery location to aid your plants’ growth.
+Get yourself a water meter at any Calloway’s or Cornelius Nursery location to aid your plants’ growth.
 Water meters can measure the exact amount of water that your house plant needs, making it easy for you to know how frequently to water.

-Stop by your nearest Calloway’s or Cornelius Nursery location to speak with one our Texas Certified Nursery Professionals who can assist you with selecting the right products and provide expert knowledge to properly care for your houseplants.
+Indoor plants can add beauty, quality of life, temperature and humidity control, and even a sense of accomplishment to your home.
+When you’re ready to pick the indoor plants you want for your home, stop by your nearest Calloway’s or Cornelius Nursery location to speak with one our Texas Certified Nursery Professionals who can assist you with selecting the right products and provide expert knowledge to properly care for your houseplants.